Skip to main content

 Elongation - decides how much the landscape adjustment extends from the Path at its start/end, longitudinally.

-Expand Curve - controls the shape of the cross-section of the expand area.
+Lateral Expand Shape Curve - controls the shape/height of the landscape adjustment cross-section.

 4. Overriding settings in the PathDescription